o) Provisions, Contingent liabilities and Contingent assets

 The NCLT on 29 February 2024 directed all the parties to carry out the EOGM as planned and comply with the provisions of Companies Act 2013.

 Subsequent to the EOGM, the Tambi Group filed an Interlocutory Application on 11 March 2024 with the NCLT stating that the appointment of independent director was not in accordance with the Act.
 A Compliance Affidavit on 16 April 2024 was filed on behalf of KSDPL submitting how the interim order of NCLT dated 29 February 2024 was complied with.
 On 23 May 2024, the Tambi Group filed another Interlocutory Application requesting the NCLT to halt the approval of the independent director of KSDPL as the Chairman of the Board of KSDPL.
 The NCLT on 28 May 2024 directed all the parties to carry out the Board Meeting as planned.
-The matter is currently pending with the NCLT.
+During the year, the Tambi group has filed various additional Interlocutory Applications with the NCLT which has been responded to by the Company and the matter is currently pending with the NCLT, the next hearing date is 29 May 2025.

 In the responses filed with the NCLT, ROHL has stated before the NCLT that relevant provisions of the Act as applicable to a deemed public company are not applicable to the KSDPL.
 ROHL believes that there has been no change in its assessment of control as per ‘control assessment’ principles enunciated under Ind AS 110 and accordingly continues to disclose in the Standalone Financial Statements.